Boondocking Site Review – Ogilby Road, Imperial County/Yuma, CA/AZ

 Very easy access for any sized-rig here although as usual a little extra effort is needed to access the best spots.

 Directions -> From Yuma, AZ take I-8 west ~14 miles to Ogilby Road (S34, Exit 159) and turn right to go north.
 Drive approx. 5 miles on Ogilby Road (easy, paved road) until you cross some railroad tracks.
 Immediately after the tracks there will be 2 wide, flat, firm dirt roads going off to your right.
-The first is Sidewinder and this is where the majority of rigs seem to boondock.
-The second is American Girl Mine and seems to be lesser used.
+The first is Sidewinder and the second is American Girl Mine.
+Both are good boondocking options.
+Also almost everything on East side of Ogilby from the train tracks northwards is BLM so there are additional dirt roads north of these two options if you want more choice.

 Boondocking Spots -> BLM land surrounds both of the dirt roads going back multiple miles and you will see “14-day camping” signs all around.
 For easy boondocking simply drive down either dirt road and pick a spot close-by.
 For more scenic spots drive several miles back towards the hills and take anyone of the many “dirt spurs” off the main road.
 Towards the very back the dirt roads can get washed out, narrower and bumpy so scope out these areas before bringing in a big-rig.